OctopusDeploy/blog/blog/2017-04/new-azure-vm-extension.md

 ## Using the new Azure Portal

 In the Azure Portal, select your VM, click on `Extensions` and click the `+ Add` button.
-Fill in the fields as required, click `OK` and the extension will be installed.
+Select the `Octopus Deploy Tentacle Agent` extension and click `Create`.
+Fill in the fields as required, click `OK` and the extension will be deployed.

 ![Azure Portal - Add Tentacle VM Extension](azure-vm-extension.png)